-The mother of Mary, in the next verse, gives the impression of being disappointed for having given birth to a female, but Allah knew she was no ordinary female and there was nothing to be disappointed about.
+The mother of Mary, in the next verse, gives the impression of being disappointed in having given birth to a female; but God knew she was no ordinary female and there was nothing to be disappointed about.

 3:36 And when she delivered her, she said: “Lord, I have given birth to a female”, – and Allah knew best what she gave birth to; the male is not the same as the female – “I have named her Mary and I commend her and her descendants to You to protect her from the accursed Devil.”

-Allah, at one point in Mary’s development, entrusted the care and feeding of the future mother of Jesus to Zachariah who would later discover that Allah himself looked after Mary’s welfare.
+Allah, during Mary’s development, entrusted the care and feeding of the future mother of Jesus to Zachariah, the father of John the Baptist and a relative of Mary.
+Zachariah would later discover that Allah himself looked after her welfare.

-This last statement by Mary prompted Zachariah to ask Allah for a favour.
+This last statement by Mary prompted Zachariah to ask God for a favour of is own.

 3:38 Thereupon, Zachariah prayed to his Lord saying: “Lord grant me from Your Bounty fine descendants.
 Indeed You hear every prayer!”